Itheum/itheumcore-elrond-data-nft-minter/README.md

 ```

 Endpoint that sets whitelist spots for given addresses.
 The argument can take a list of addreses.

 Call structure: "setWhiteListSpots" + "@" + address1 hex encoded
-(can add as many addresses as needed)
+(can add as many addresses as needed).

 Example: "setWhitelistSpots@8bc1730b9afdd4546a039c3baa043f37525822100e04cfc986b6955e05cbf101"

 #### removeWhiteListSpots